Dev-SarthakBora/feedPortfolio/readme.md

 - My background as a **Data Analyst**
 - Hands-on **data analytics projects**
 - Skills in **Python, SQL, Excel, Power BI**, and **EDA**
+- A certification section to show my achievements.
 - Interactive UI with animations and modern design
 - A contact form integrated using **Formspree**